megascrapper/pawsey-poster-site/content/_index.md

 ## Dataset and sensor selection

+Our data source for the model primarily comes from [Data Clearing House (DCH)](https://dataclearinghouse.org/), which contains ontology information about sites, buildings, sensors and equipment of various CSIRO sites according to [BrickSchema](https://brickschema.org/).
+Raw sensor observation data are retrieved from [Senaps](https://senaps.io/).
+The observations do not have any labels on which data points are anomalous, and thus our model is completely unsupervised.

+To better gain insights for sensor selection, we analysed observations of CO2, temperature and motion sensors during weekdays, discarding outliers and zero or NaN values.
+These sensor types are chosen based on its ability to detect or infer occupancy, such as in {{< cite "http://zotero.org/groups/4911682/items/6H96868N" >}}.
+Motion sensors are included as they directly detect occupancy for a given area, and thus can be used to indicate whether other sensor types are reliable indicators of occupancy.
+However, since each motion sensor can only detect occupancy as a binary state (occupied/not occupied), we used the proportion of sensors detecting motion to the total number of sensors to estimate occupancy.
+We then averaged the values for each sensor every hour for the given season and plotted the results, as shown below.

 {{< plotly json="/plots/pir_seasonal_hourly_hm.json" height="450px" >}}

 {{< plotly json="/plots/co2_seasonal_hourly_hm.json" height="450px" >}}

 {{< plotly json="/plots/temp_seasonal_hourly_hm.json" height="450px" >}}

+From the plots above, we selected CO2 and motion sensors for our anomaly detection model, as the values are closely related to each other, reflecting occupancy of a typical weekday.
+Temperature measurements are excluded as it shows too much seasonal variability, and may also be affected by factors such as HVAC operation schedule, which may mask effects of occupancy.

+The training set is restricted to observations from April to December 2022.
+This is chosen based on availability of the data as well as to avoid biases from COVID-19 pandemic.

 ## Model